elmugrearturo/multilang_summarizer/README.md

 * 'ro': 'Romanian'
 * 'sv': 'Swedish'

-This work was partially supported by the National Council of Science and Technology (CONACYT) of Mexico, as part of the Cátedras CONACYT project _Infraestructura para agilizar el desarrollo de sistemas centrados en el usuario_, Ref.
+This work was supported by the National Council of Science and Technology (CONACYT) of Mexico, as part of the Cátedras CONACYT project _Infraestructura para agilizar el desarrollo de sistemas centrados en el usuario_, Ref.
 3053.

 ### Prerequisites